-Candidates may begin raising money 12 months prior to the election in which they intend to be on the ballot [§17-5-7(b)(2)].
-However, FCPA provision §17-5-7(b)(2) prohibits candidates for legislative and statewide offices from raising money while the Alabama Legislature is in session, except within 120 days of a primary, primary runoff, or general election. [§17-5-7(b)(2)] These restrictions do not apply to loans candidates make to their own committee. [§17-5-7(b)(2)]
+Candidates may begin raising money twelve (12) months prior to the election in which they intend to be on the ballot.
+However, candidates for legislative and statewide offices cannot raise money while the Alabama Legislature is in session, except within 120 days of a primary, primary runoff, or general election.
+These restrictions do not apply to loans candidates make to their own committee. [§ 17-5-7(b)(2)]

 The fundraising prohibition does not affect expenditures.
-Candidates may spend campaign funds more than 12 months prior to their election.
+Candidates may spend campaign funds more than twelve (12) months prior to their election.
 State candidates may continue to spend campaign funds while the Alabama Legislature is in session.